 In honor of National Hot Dog Month—shut up, it’s a real thing—I roamed the streets of Scottsdale looking for the best franks in town.
 While hot dogs are a favorite flavor from our childhood, we drift apart as we get older.
 Turns out, hot dogs have grown up, too.
+Here are the best hot dogs in Scottsdale.

 Scottsdale Burger Bar

 It takes incredible willpower to walk into Scottsdale Burger Bar and order a hot dog.
 A hamburger is always my go-to meal, especially when it’s in the name of the establishment.
-My choice becomes easier when I see a listing for bacon dog.
+My choice becomes easier when I see a listing for a bacon dog.

 They keep the menu simple.
 Order a burger or dog and customize it.
 Choose from a selection of cheeses, toppings and condiments.
 I start with the bacon dog, an oversize all-beef wiener nesting on a bed of bacon pieces.
 Then I add onions, jalapeños and mustard.